rdkcentral/firebolt-certification-suite/cypress/plugins/testDataProcessor.md

 ### > mergeJsonFilesData

-Function to fetch the data from the passed JSON.
+mergeJsonFilesData will read and merge the data from the passed array of file paths.

 ##### Params:
 | Param | Definition|